-- 1. Medical, psychological, and psychiatric evaluations of both the children and parents, as an integral but subordinate part of this service, when necessary to assess or substantiate the circumstances of abuse, neglect or exploitation or to assess the need for services, and such evaluations are not otherwise available; - 2. determination as to whether a report is valid and an assessment of safety and of future risk from child abuse/neglect to the child/children; report valid cases to the appropriate district attorney; - 3. participation in development and implementation of a time limited service plan, when circumstances warrant, to include prevention services, protective supervision, removal when necessary, and to specify needed services; - 4. arrangements for securing and utilizing homemaker services and mental health counseling, therapy and related services as indicated; - 5. requests for court intervention to order services/removal of custody in non-emergency cases in which the home situation presents substantial long term risk to the child/children; - 6. intervention through request to court for instanter order to effect immediate removal of the child/children from the home in emergency cases; placement in licensed shelter care facility or foster home; - 7. arrangements for alternative living arrangements with suitable relatives, state approved non-related family (i.e., neighbors) or approved foster family, or residential placement;
+- 1. determination as to whether a report is valid; report valid cases to the appropriate district attorney; - 2. requests for court intervention to order services/removal of custody in non-emergency cases in which the home situation presents substantial long term risk to the child/children; - 3. intervention through request to court for instanter order to effect immediate removal of the child/children from the home in emergency cases; placement in licensed shelter care facility or foster home; - 4. arrangements for alternative living arrangements with suitable relatives, state approved non-related family (i.e., neighbors) or approved foster family, or residential placement; and - 5. short term voluntary/involuntary emergency shelter care, up to 30 days in any six month period, when the need is documented by state agency personnel (30 days may be consecutive or may accumulate over more than one stay).